thediveo/lxkns/docs/typesflavors.md

 > [!ATTENTION] As the containerd namespace (not: Linux-kernel namespace) named
 > `"moby"` is used by the Docker engine for its containers and the names(!) of
-> Docker containers are not accessible via containerd this particular namespace
+> Docker containers are not accessible via `containerd` this particular `"moby"`
-> is always ignored.
+> namespace is always ignored by the `containerd`-specific discovery.